Optimized Architectures for Kolmogorov-Arnold Networks: Results

 \subsection{Function approximation}

-We began with an example function, $z = \sin\left(x + y^2\right)$, shown in Fig.~\ref{fig:anecdote}.
+We begin fitting different conditions to data from an example function, $z = \sin\left(x + y^2\right)$, shown in Fig.~\ref{fig:anecdote}.
 While simple, this function tests for composition, as the network must learn to compose $\sin$ and $(\cdot)^2$.
-The non-gated conditions (Baseline and FC Only) fit the function well, not surprising given the performance characteristics of KANs.
-However, the number of activation functions leads to a pathological decomposition across activations functions; the KANs lack symbolic fidelity~\cite{bagrow2025softly}.
-The gated conditions (Gate Only and Full), however, fit the function as well or better, while also yielding activation functions that clearly resemble the underlying expression.
+The baseline condition (panel A) fits the data fairly well but none of the individual activations resemble the underlying functional components; the KAN lacks symbolic fidelity~\cite{bagrow2025softly}.
+Adding egates (B) improves the fit and the first layer of activation functions now resemble $x$ and $y^2$, but the $\sin(\cdot)$ activation is spread over the remaining two layers.
+Combining egates with either FCs (C) or exits (D) gives the network a mechanism to select the appropriate compositional depth and number of activation functions.

-Next, Table~\ref{tab:fcgate-nguyen-wide} shows results on the first ten problems (8 univariate, 2 bivariate) of the Nguyen symbolic regression benchmark~\cite{uy2011semantically}.
-For each problem we generate 1024 training and 256 testing points.
-We intentionally over-provisioned the KANs with the goal of determining how well we can find smaller, more interpretable subnetworks and whether doing so incurs a performance penalty.
-In all cases, KANs found highly accurate networks, with test $R^{2}\approx 1$.
-The gated conditions were able to find smaller networks for all problems, with effectively no loss in accuracy.
-Unlike the results shown in Fig.~\ref{fig:anecdote}, here we see that FCs were used in all cases of the Full condition.
-FCs were often, for the simpler problems, the only retained activation functions.
+Next, Fig.~\ref{fig:logratio-nguyen} shows results on the first ten problems (8 univariate, 2 bivariate) of the Nguyen symbolic regression benchmark~\cite{uy2011semantically}.
+(See Methods, App.~\ref{sec:methods} for details, Fig.~\ref{fig:logratio-nguyen-perproblem} for per-problem breakdown, and Tables~\ref{tab:raw-F01-raw-F02}--\ref{tab:raw-F09-raw-F10} for exact values.)
+KANs often found highly accurate networks, always with fewer edges than baseline (except F, which can only add edges).
+One notable exception is condition E (egate-only), which found smaller networks than baseline but at the cost of accuracy.
+Conditions featuring a depth selection mechanism (i.e., containing at least X or at least both E and F) were simultaneously smaller and more accurate than baseline.
+While Fig.~\ref{fig:logratio-nguyen} is pooled over the ten problems, the interpretation holds across individual problems (Fig.~\ref{fig:logratio-nguyen-perproblem}, Tables~\ref{tab:raw-F01-raw-F02}--\ref{tab:raw-F09-raw-F10}): all conditions resulted in models smaller than baseline (except F), E led to worse accuracy than baseline on all problems, and other conditions generally led to both smaller and more accurate models.